AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 - ... others

-This is not to say that no pointers is used in these cases, but more often than not the pointer is hidden from the user and automatically handled by the code generated by the compiler, avoiding possible mistakes to be made.
-Generally speaking, it's good practise when looking at C code to start by analyzing how many pointers are used and to translate as many as possible into *pointerless* Ada structures.
+This is not to say that no pointers is used in these cases, but, more often than not, the pointer is hidden from the user and automatically handled by the code generated by the compiler, thus avoiding possible mistakes to be made.
+Generally speaking, when looking at C code, it's good practice to start by analyzing how many pointers are used and to translate as many as possible into *pointerless* Ada structures.

-Here are a few examples of such patterns |mdash| additional examples can be found through this document.
+Here are a few examples of such patterns |mdash| additional examples can be found throughout this document.

-Dynamically allocated array can be directly allocated on the stack:
+Dynamically allocated arrays can be directly allocated on the stack:

 [C]